teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 same StructItemOp.
 If so, that StructItemOp is the resulting operation for this key.
 Otherwise, there is no entry for this key.

-Do the same for the StructItemOp for the unknown_key.
+Do the same for the StructItemOp for the `UNKNOWN_RULE`.

 Note that this operation is not recursive, since a StructJoinOp cannot contain a StructJoinOp.